Research Article

 1.

-Bagheripour H, Saki N, Saki A, Bayat A. A Persian cross-cultural validation and adaptation of the Hearing Implant Sound Quality Index Questionnaire for cochlear implant adult users.
+Bagheripour H, Saki N, Saki A, Bayat A. Cross-Cultural Validation and Psychometric Assessment of the Persian Version of Hearing Implant Sound Quality Index for Adult Cochlear Implant Users.
 Aud Vestib Res.
-2025;.
+2025;35(1):85-95.